cumakeway/brokerinsight-challenge/README.md

 **Side notes**

-Please note that the `AggregateInsuranceData` must always be ran before calling the `GenerateInsuranceReport` otherwise an error would occur since there would be aggregated policies to report on.
+Please note that the `AggregateInsuranceData` must always be ran before calling the `GenerateInsuranceReport` otherwise an error would occur since there would be no aggregated policies to report on.